phillbush/legv8/README.md

 In addition to the waveforms of the signals of the CPU, we can dump the contents of the data memory and the registers of the CPU at the end of the simulation.
-The contents of the data memory are in the array `memdata.data`, and the contents of the registers are in the array `regfile.registers`.
+The contents of the data memory are in the array `memdata.data`, and the contents of the registers are in the array `registerfile.registers`.
 The following arguments for `tools/tbgen` dump the contents of the data memory into the file `memory.dump` and the contents of the registers into the file `registers.dump`.

-	dump:regfile.registers:registers.dump \
+	dump:registerfile.registers:registers.dump \
 	dump:memdata.data:memory.dump

 Assembling all arguments, we got the following command.